This page contains affiliate links. Please read our disclosure for more info.

-- Lemonwood Eatery is a quirky vegan cafe with a creative brunch menu and lots of delicious cabinet food and cakes.
+- Lemonwood Eatery (currently closed) is a quirky vegan cafe with a creative brunch menu and lots of delicious cabinet food and cakes.

 - Holy Guacamole food truck (at the beach in summer or the BP petrol station in winter) has tasty burritos including vegan options (cash or local debit cards only).